 Instead, we can choose to live in some of the cheapest places in the country.
 Where a dollar of income goes way further than the big cities mentioned earlier.
 Take Mississippi, the cheapest state in the country this year according to MIT’s Living Wage data.

-How We Determined The Least Expensive States In America
+How We Determined The Cheapest States In America For 2019

 When we at HomeSnacks normally measure how affordable a place to live is we check in on whats called a cost of living index.
 That analyzes the costs of goods in basket of things like housing, milk, utilities, and gas across the country.